FAQ

 KEMS sets a benchmark for ethical kink education.
 The code of conduct provides guidance to ethical instructors who want to do the right thing, and the disclosures help students and producers identify instructors who are in alignment with their values.

-Not sure why you should bother with KEMS?
+Not sure why you should use KEMS?
 Here are three reasons.

 Who is KEMS for?